HomerReid/meep_adjoint/docs/tutorial/index.rst

 but in most cases you'll probably be able simply to copy the initialization code from :mod:`router.py` or one of the other :ref:`worked examples </example_gallery/index>` and modify as appropriate for your problem.
-The following section
+The :ref:`following section<router_py_walkthrough>`
+provides an annotated walkthrough of the initialization code in :mod:`router.py`; for now, here's some quick-reference documentation describing the primary constructor input parameters.

 Roughly speaking, the inputs needed to instantiate an :class:`OptimizationProblem<meep_adjoint.OptimizationProblem>` may be grouped into three categories: